GSU DIETETIC INTERNSHIP PROGRAM OPEN HOUSE: JANUARY 16, 2015 FROM 2-4 PM

 The Georgia Southern DI offers graduate coursework and supervised practice experiences designed to meet ACEND Core Competencies for the registered dietitian (RD).
 The Georgia Southern DI provides 30 – 40 hours (1 week) of orientation to the internship, 1200 hours (30 weeks) of supervised practice experiences, and 18 – 24 hours (1 week) of evaluation after completion of the supervised practice experiences, for a total minimum of 1248 internship hours (32 weeks) over the 12 month internship period.

-Interns take the following courses in the fall semester: Applied Medical Nutrition Therapy (1 hour), Nutrition in the Community (3 hours), School Nutrition Administration (3 hours), and Energy Balance for Weight Management (3 hours).
-Micronutrient Metabolism (3 hours) is taken in the Spring semester.
+Interns take the following courses in the fall semester: Nutrition in the Community (3 hours), School Nutrition Administration (3 hours), and Energy Balance for Weight Management (3 hours).
+Health Behavior in Nutrition (3 hours) and Applied Medical Nutrition Therapy (1 hour) are taken in the Spring semester.

 Upon successful completion of the Georgia Southern DI, interns obtain a Verification Statement of program completion and are eligible to sit for the Commission on Dietetic Registration (CDR) registration examination for dietitians.

 The Georgia Southern DI has been granted candidate status by the Accreditation Council for Education in Nutrition & Dietetics (ACEND) of the Academy of Nutrition & Dietetics (AND).
 For details please see our accreditation page.